I'm Kristin. The herb loving, multi-passionate and solo woman behind The BodyWise BirthWise Store.

 It’s been rewarding, inspiring and pretty awesome!

-When I'm not doing this, I'm relishing family time or... listening to podcasts, downing short machs, day dreaming, eating avocados, floating in the ocean, hiking, reading research, dancing to house music, rollerskating, binge-watching Outlander or sleeping.
+When I'm not doing this, I'm relishing family time or... listening to podcasts, downing short machs, day dreaming, eating avocados, floating in the ocean, hiking, reading research, dancing to house and disco (mostly just in the kitchen these days), watching docos, rollerskating, binge-watching Outlander or sleeping.

 The long story...